VinceSMC/sandbox/effect-components/timeline.md

 **Description**
 <br>The timeline component defines the ordered stages that make up an effect and determines how long each stage remains active.

+> [!NOTE]
+> The complete cycle duration is calculated automatically by adding the duration of every configured stage.
+> <br>A timeline is required for every playback mode except `static`.

 ## Syntax
 ```yaml
 timeline: